With great fruit delivery comes great social responsibility

-To date we ahve distributed over 35,000 boxes filled with fresh fruit, vegies, milk and bread was provided to families in need via our community partners in Victoria and NSW.
+Since launchign the program in May 2017 we have distributed over 35,000 boxes filled with fresh fruit, vegies, milk and bread was provided to families in need via our community partners in Victoria and NSW.

 We work closely with our distribution partner, Fareshare and a range of community partners and schools.
 The dedicated community centres act as pick up hubs for recipients so families have the opportunity to access a range of support programs and activities.
 Our aim is not only provide beautiful fresh produce to families but create a strong link with organisations that can help in other ways.

 Our community partners share with us the impact The One Box has had on their communities.
 Sharee Grinter of West Footscray Neighbourhood House, one of the partner agencies involved says,

 “This kind of valuable support from businesses to services like ours gives us greater capacity to offer tangible support to more families.
 With fresh food so expensive it’s often the first to fall off the list when resources are stretched, so a weekly box of good quality nutritious food will have a huge impact on the health and wellbeing of families in need,” Grinter says.

 We hope our program inspires other businesses to develop new ways to 'give back'.
 For more information on the program visit our latest news update.

 If you would like to know how you or your company can get involved please contact the Head of CSR at The Fruit Box Group please send us an enquiry via firstname.lastname@example.org